geraldjglasgow/Traffic-Flow-Monitoring-System/README.txt

  > sudo apt-get install tcpdumb

 3. move the script.sh file to a secure directory to be run on startup
+  - Change the path in the script.sh file to match where the program is located.

 4. to auto run the program on startup
   > sudo nano /etc/rc.local